-- A means to save in a tax efficient way for your retirement. - The option to take a pension commencement lump sum at retirement in exchange for part of your pension. - The opportunity to take your benefits in stages or all at once. - The option to take income withdrawals from your SSAS as flexi access drawdown or uncrystallised funds pension lump sums as an alternative to buying a guaranteed pension, which is often called an annuity and is explained in greater detail later in this section. - Flexibility in buying an annuity if you wish, with some or all of your fund. - Flexibility over provision for your beneficiaries in the event of your death. - .
-The ability to continue to invest your pension fund whilst withdrawing income, until it runs out. - The ability to make investment decisions in conjunction with your fellow managing trustees and your investment manager and / or your financial adviser. - The opportunity to invest in a broad range of investments. - The benefit of the tax incentives available to registered pension schemes. - Growth in your fund is usually free from capital gains and income tax, unless your investment is regarded as taxable property or trading by HMRC.
+- A means to save in a tax efficient way for your retirement. - The option to take a tax-free lump sum at retirement in exchange for part of your pension. - The opportunity to take your benefits in stages and phase in your retirement if you wish. - The option to take an income directly from your pension fund either on a regular basis or as ad hoc payments. - The option to secure a guaranteed income using a lifetime annuity, monitoring changes in market rates. - Flexibility over provision for your beneficiaries in the event of your death. - The ability to continue to invest your pension fund whilst withdrawing income, until it runs out. - The ability to make investment decisions in conjunction with your fellow managing trustees and your investment manager and / or your financial adviser. - The opportunity to invest in a broad range of investments. - The benefit of the tax incentives available to registered pension schemes. - The opportunity to grow your fund, free from capital gains and income taxes, unless your investment is regarded as taxable property or trading by HMRC.